leombastos/2022_AdvPA/02-assignments/assignment04/A4-questions.md

 ---

 After answering all questions, send me the word file with all 5 maps and answers to questions 3 to 5.
-Include your initials on the word file name (e.g., A4-questions-LMB.docx) and send to **lmbastos@uga.edu** by **Wednesday, April 27th 11:59 pm**.
+Include your initials on the word file name (e.g., A4-questions-LMB.docx) and send to **lmbastos@uga.edu** by **Wednesday, May 4th 11:59 pm**.